Portfolio Information for Faculty

 Student progress on their portfolios is monitored over the course of their Ithaca College experience, with reminders sent to students who have not submitted portfolio artifacts consistent with their overall progress within the ICC.

 What kind of artifact would a student submit from an Ithaca Seminar or other ICC course?

-Students will submit artifacts that focus on two of the Ithaca Seminar student learning outcomes: to develop and evaluate ideas and arguments and to demonstrate consideration of context, audience, and purpose in written and/or oral communication.
+For the Ithaca Seminar, students will submit artifacts that focus on two of the Ithaca Seminar student learning outcomes: to develop and evaluate ideas and arguments and to demonstrate consideration of context, audience, and purpose in written and/or oral communication.
 Students might submit papers evaluating claims made by authors of course readings or other sources or videos of debates.
 Any other tangible evidence of the two student learning outcomes above may also be submitted.
 Additionally, each Ithaca Seminar is associated with one or two of four perspectives (creative arts, humanities, natural sciences, social sciences), so students should be able to submit artifacts for their portfolios related to the perspective(s) from their Ithaca Seminar course.
 Other ICC courses would follow the same process: students should submit artifacts that address the student learning outcomes for that particular ICC requirement.